 If you have archived any of your orders, it’s helpful to know how to view these orders in case you ever want to re-order anything from them.
 However, Amazon makes it pretty tricky to locate your archived orders.

 Fortunately, finding them is pretty easy — you just have to follow few steps to get to them.
 Let’s take a look at how you can view your archived Amazon orders.

 Archived orders are those you no longer wish to see on your Amazon account.
 Orders on Amazon are not automatically archived so you will have to move them manually.
 The process of moving your orders is incredibly simple and straight-forward.

-If you have purchased a secret gift for someone who also uses the Amazon account, you can archive the order making it less obvious.
+If you have purchased a secret gift for someone who also uses the Amazon account, you can archive the order to make it less obvious.
 If you’re running a business and need to remove the orders you’ve already collected the information for, this is an option for you.

 If you’ve purchased an item you’d rather not have anyone else see, use this option to hide the details.
-Just beware, you’ll also need to remove your search history for Amazon as well to maintain secrecy.
+You’ll also need to remove your search history for Amazon to maintain secrecy.